unchainedshop/unchained/docs/source/plugins/datatrans.md

 You can add multiple `marketplaceSplit` entries to configure marketplace payments.
 See https://docs.datatrans.ch/docs/marketplace-payments#section-settlement-splits for more information. `settleInUnchained` has to be 1 if you want to use marketplace features.

-Of course you can add any additional properties to the configuration if you need that to filter payment providers.
+Of course, you can add any additional properties to the configuration if you need that to filter payment providers.

-If you want to use deferred settlement of Unchained Engine for only some specific payment providers, you will have to instantiate multiple providers and select the correct one from the frontend, so in these cases it helps to add additional properties server side that may help the UI distinguish the providers.
+If you want to use a deferred settlement of Unchained Engine for only some specific payment providers, you will have to instantiate multiple providers and select the correct one from the frontend, so in these cases, it helps to add additional properties server-side that may help the UI distinguish the providers.

 # Usage in the Frontend

-You can easily follow the documentation on https://docs.datatrans.ch/docs/redirect-lightbox and https://docs.datatrans.ch/docs/secure-fields.
+You can easily follow the documentation on [redirect lightbox](https://docs.datatrans.ch/docs/redirect-lightbox) and [secure fields](https://docs.datatrans.ch/docs/secure-fields).

 ## Mode: Redirect / Lightbox Instructions

-Follow https://docs.datatrans.ch/docs/secure-fields and where it says you have to initialize a transaction you have to call one of these mutations:
+Follow [secure fields](https://docs.datatrans.ch/docs/secure-fields) and where it says you have to initialize a transaction you have to call one of these mutations:

 **Cart Checkout**:
 ```/*graphql*/